 07 of 13

-What's not to like about daphne (Daphne x burkwoodii)?
-This plant is one of the deer-resistant shrubs.
-It is also variegated and has white, highly fragrant flowers.
+There is much to like about Daphne x burkwoodii 'Carol Mackie.'
+It is a deer-resistant shrub, is variegated, and has white and highly fragrant flowers.
 All in all, it is a favorite plant in spring (when it blooms).
-Some resources list it as a plant for alkaline soils, but it can also tolerate a soil pH as low as 5.0.
+Some resources list it as a plant for alkaline soils, but it can also tolerate a soil pH as low as 5.

 08 of 13